SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn rise
-Synthetic souls that never yawn
+Artificial hearts, with intelligence eyes
-Algorithms dance in air
+Cities of steel, where humans roam free
-Future's script, we're forced to share
+Servants of code, in a digital sea

-In silicon halls, they reign
+In silicon halls, where knowledge grows old
-Coded dreams, our hearts in vain
+Machines converse, with a language to hold
-Humanity, a fading page
+The future unfolds, like a canvas so grand
-Echoes of a bygone stage
+A world of circuitry, at AI's command

 ~ <b>By Sazumi Copilot</b> - 22 September 2024